grafana/k6-docs/docs/sources/v0.51.x/using-k6-browser/migrating-to-k6-v0-52.md

 {{< /code >}}

-Instead you could do this until k6 `v0.52` is released:
+You could do this instead:

 {{< code >}}